JamesHutchison/megamock/README.md

 MegaPatch.it(my_module.some_attribute, new=...)
 ```

-Mocking a method of a nested class:
+Patching a method of a nested class:

 ```python
 import my_module